-Renee Sklarew, coauthor of The Unofficial Guide to Washington, D.C., tells us all about the many Yuletide offerings in our Nation’s Capital.
+Renee Sklarew, coauthor of The Unofficial Guide to Washington, D.C., tells us all about the many Yuletide offerings in our nation’s capital.

 Where to see the lights this year?
 It’s always a good idea to visit the National Christmas Tree and the White House’s inspiring display of Christmas trees decorated by each state at President’s Park.
 The display is free to visit and open from 10 a.m. till 10 p.m.
 The National Christmas Tree is lit each day beginning November 30th from 4:30 p.m. until 10 p.m.
 President’s Park is also home of the National Menorah, which begins its display on the first of the eight days of Hanukkah on December 12th at 3:30 p.m.

-Every December, the White House is filled with holiday decorations: Christmas trees, wreaths, garland, colorful lights, gingerbread houses, and more.
+Every December, the White House is filled with holiday decorations: Christmas trees, wreaths, garlands, colorful lights, gingerbread houses, and more.
 A team of volunteers from across the country works diligently in late November to get the White House ready for the very popular public White House holiday tours.
 You can view the White House Christmas decorations in December by signing up in advance for a White House tour.
 These tours are popular, so the sooner you submit your request, the better chance you will have to tour the White House this holiday season.

 Don’t miss the adorable ZooLights display, where you can walk through the National Zoo after dark to see more than 500,000 environmentally friendly LEDs and animated light installations.
 Also enjoy live music, food, and maybe a growl or two.
 ZooLights opens November 24th and ends January 1st, 2018.
-The zoo is closed on December 24th, 25th, and 31st.
+The zoo is closed December 24th, 25th, and 31st.

 Brookside Gardens in Silver Spring, Maryland, hosts the annual Garden of Lights, an outdoor light exhibit that runs from November 25th through January 1st.
 The magical winter wonderland is illuminated with more than a million dazzling colored lights in the forms of flowers, animals, and snowflakes.
 Each garden has its own display.
 Brookside Gardens is open every night except Christmas Eve and Christmas Day.

-Union Station too is decked out with holiday decor, including the majestic Norwegian Christmas Tree.
-The tree is a gift from Norway to Washington, D.C. for the support the United States provided during World War II.
-Union Station has a variety of shops with DC-centric gifts and a fabulous holiday model train display.
+Union Station, too, is decked out with holiday decor, including the majestic Norwegian Christmas Tree.
+The tree is a gift from Norway to Washington, D.C., for the support the United States provided during World War II.
+Union Station has a variety of shops with D.C.-centric gifts and a fabulous holiday model train display.

 Go ice skating at Washington Harbour, and then head over to see Georgetown Glow.
 To visit this unique light show, walk along the C&O Canal and pass by illuminated works from acclaimed artists.
 The event begins December 8th and ends January 7th.
 The lights are a-GLOW from 5 p.m. till 10 p.m. nightly.